dkw-aau/Jazero/README.md

 ./start
 ```

-The first time you start an instance, the entity linker will construct its indexes which will take around 1 hour for a 10GB KG dataset.
+The first time you start an instance, the EKG Manager will construct its Luecene indexes which will take around 1 hour for a 10GB KG dataset.
-Therefore, do not start loading data until the entity linker finishes constructing its own indexes.
+Therefore, do not start loading data until the EKG Manager finishes constructing its own indexes.

 <b>Important:</b> The first time the instance is started, an admin must be set.
 This can be done <i>once</i> with the following command: